Breast Augmentation: Do You Need A Lift Too?

 5) breasts that look oblong, described as an “eggplant”

-To summarize, even if your nipples are above your inframammary fold, you have to limit your implant size such that its radius is not longer than your nipple to inframammary fold; otherwise you will be risking having your nipples pointing down instead of straight ahead.
-When making a decision regarding whether a lift is needed or not, the first thing we do is figure out how what size implant you choose; once we commit to an implant size, then we make sure that the chosen implant’s radius will be accommodated by your nipple to fold distance; if not, you will need a lift!
+To summarize, you must limit your implant size so its radius is not longer than your nipple to the inframammary fold.
+This applies even if your nipples are above your inframammary fold.
+Otherwise, you will be risking having your nipples pointing down instead of straight ahead.
+When deciding whether one needs a lift, the first thing we do is figure out the desired implant size; once we pick an implant size, we make sure that your nipple to fold distance accommodates the implant’s radius; if not, you will need a lift!

-Unfortunately, far too many surgeons do not feel comfortable performing implant augmentation and lift procedures simultaneously, and thus avoid recommending this procedure, even these combined procedures are in the best interest of their patients.
-Some may recommend a crescent or periareaolar breast lift; however, this procedure is plagued by widened areola scars and suboptimal lift.
-Today, the most effective simultaneous breast augmentation and lift procedure involves a customized,” tailor tack” vertical mastopexy procedure.
-What this means for you is that the length of incisions on your breasts are limited to only areas on the breast that need hemming.
+Unfortunately, far too many surgeons do not feel comfortable performing implant breast augmentation and lift procedures simultaneously, and thus avoid recommending this procedure, even these combined procedures are in the best interest of their patients.
+Some may recommend a crescent or periareolar breast lift; however, widened areola scars and suboptimal lift plague this procedure.
+Today, the most effective simultaneous breast augmentation and lift procedure involves a customized, “tailor tack” vertical mastopexy procedure.
+This means the length of incisions on your breasts is only limited to areas on the breast that need hemming.